Hole in My Heart (All the Way to China)

 "Hole in My Heart (All the Way to China)" is a song recorded by American singer and songwriter Cyndi Lauper for her 1988 film Vibes.
 It was written by Richard Orange, formerly of the band Zuider Zee.
-The track saw the light of day on an official CD, as of 2003, with the release of the 3-CD compilation, The Great Cyndi Lauper.
-It can be found on the following albums: Best Movie Album in the World...Ever!
+The track first saw the light of day on an official CD as a bonus track for the Japanese releases of A Night to Remember and Twelve Deadly Cyns...and Then Some.
+It can also be found on the following albums: The Great Cyndi Lauper (3 CDs), Best Movie Album in the World...Ever!
 (3 CDs), True Colors: The Best of Cyndi Lauper (2 CDs), 36 All-time Favorites (3 CDs), Monster Hits 1988/Hits of 1988 and Cyndi Lauper Japanese Singles Collection Greatest Hits (audio track on CD and music video on DVD).